CSRG-Group/dcs-notes.github.io/_CS141/type-level-programming.md

   -- ScopedTypeVariables extension has to be enabled for this to work.
 ```

-The instance for any other `n` will require us to constrain the `n` in the instance head to be an instance of `FromNat` so that we can define the instance for `'Succ n` recursively.
+The instance for any other `n` requires us to constrain the `n` in the instance head to be an instance of `FromNat` so that we can define the instance for `'Succ n` recursively.
+The recursive call to `fromNat` is given `MkProxy` as argument, with an explicit type annotation instructing the compiler to choose the `fromNat` implementation for `n`.

-> It is important to understand the difference between reification and proxy types as they are not the same thing.
-Here, we are reifying types from the proxy types.
-There are other ways of doing this without proxy types which are not covered in the module.
+> Although we use proxy types to implement the reification process here, they are independent techniques.
+That is, proxy types have uses outside of reification and reification can be accomplished without proxy types, which is not covered in the module.

 ### Additional Example (Type Application)